Ramsau/JavaSQUIP_Thesis/presentation/presentationnotes.md

 we aimed to keep it as simple as possible, while putting most of the logic in the receiver

 ## implementing JavaSQUIP
-To implement a side-channel exploit in JavaScript is a challenge compared to native code, since many of the low-level features are not available in the browser sandbox.
+To implement a side-channel exploit in JavaScript is more complex compared to native code, since many of the low-level features are not available in the browser sandbox.
 Additionally, Browsers nowadays limit the functionality of Javascript for security reasons, so we faced some challenges.